James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 ## Let's try it out
 It's now time to assemble the code you've written so far.
 To do this in Visual Studio Code, simply press <kbd>F5</kbd>.
 Otherwise, run `./build.sh $FILE --test`, where `$FILE` is the filename of the `.asm` file you're working on.

-This will run the assembler, and then start the emulator.
+This will run the assembler, convert the raw binary file for the datapack into a `.opk` file used by emulators, and then start the emulator with this `.opk` file loaded.
 If there are problems when assembling your code, the assembler will inform you of any syntax errors that might be present.
 If everything goes to plan, you should see `Install vector` appear on the display after Psion's copyright message goes away.
 Press any key, and you should be taken to the main menu.
 We haven't written any code to add an item to the main menu yet, so you'll just see the default list of applications for now.

 You can also test the code you wrote for the _remove_ vector while you're in the emulator by selecting **Datapacks**, then **Slot B**, then **Eject**.
 On the main menu, once you press <kbd>F1</kbd> (the emulator's mapping of the <kbd>ON</kbd> key), the _remove_ vector will be called, displaying your `Remove vector` message, before your code is unloaded from RAM by the operating system.